tsedio/tsed/docs/readme.md

 :::

 ::: slot testimonial-content
-Ts.ED is a Node.js and TypeScript Framework on top of Express/Koa.js.
-Ts.ED is a framework on top of Express/Koa to write your application with TypeScript (or ES6).
+Ts.ED is a Node.js Framework on top of Express/Koa.js.
+Based on Typescript, it helps you build your server-side application easily.
-It provides a lot of decorators and guideline to make your code more readable and less error-prone.
+It provides a lot of decorators and guidelines to make your code more readable and less error-prone.
 :::

 ::: slot features-footer
 <div class="hidden sm:block pt-10 pb-5 mt-10">
-<h3 class="text-center font-normal text-xl m-auto max-w-lg pb-5">See our <span class="text-blue">Ts</span>.ED live demo look like without leaving
+<h3 class="text-center font-normal text-xl m-auto max-w-lg pb-5">See in our live demo what <span class="text-blue">Ts</span>.ED looks like, without leaving
    your personal browser.</h3>

 <div class="bg-code-active p-5 mt-5 rounded-small">